kuerbis/Term-Choose-p6/README.md

 The user can choose many items.

 To choose an item mark the item with the `SpaceBar`.
-When `Return` is pressed `choose-multi` then returns the list of the marked items.
+When `Return` is pressed `choose-multi` then returns the marked items as an Array.
 If the option *include-highlighted* is set to `1`, the highlighted item is also returned.

 If `Return` is pressed with no marked items and [include-highlighted](#include-highlighted) is set to `2`, the highlighted item is returned.